vallode/vallode.com/content/stack.md

 bytes transferred).
 * The stylesheet is loaded in a completely non-blocking way, uses a simple inline JavaScript trick to load it once complete.

+Oh you expected to find information about me?
+Huh.